Jacopx/wol-mail/README.md

 ## Running the tests

-To run the system run simply:
+To run the system use:
 ```
 python mailcheck.py
 ```